CloudLabsAI-Azure/Cloud-Native-Application/labguide/05-Updating-Apps&Managing-Load-Balancing.md

 22. Test TLS termination by visiting services again using `https://`.

     > **Note**: It can take between 5 and 30 minutes before the SSL site becomes available.
-This is due to the delay involved with provisioning a TLS cert from Let Encrypt.
+This is due to the delay involved with provisioning a TLS cert from Lets Encrypt.

 ## Summary

 In this exercise, you have performed a rolling update and configured Kubernetes Ingress.

 ### You have successfully completed the lab.
-Click on **Next >>** to proceed with next exercise.
+Click on **Next >>** to proceed with the next exercise.

 ![](media/5-n.png "Next")